gigumay/POLO/README.md

 ## Validation

 In terms of code, validating POLO works exactly like validating YOLOv8, which is explained [here](https://docs.ultralytics.com/modes/val/).
 Conceptually however, the POLO framework measures evaluation metrics such as precision and recall based on the DoR instead of the IoU.
 More specifically, in YOLOv8 (or generally in bounding-box based object detectors) a prediction is counted as a true positive, if the predicted class is correct, and the predicted bounding box overlaps to a certain degree with the ground truth label.
 Here, the degree of overlap is measured via the IoU metric.
 With POLO on the other hand, a prediction is counted as a true positive, if the classes match and the predicted point is sufficiently close to the ground truth, as measured via the DoR.
 This definition of a true positive allows for the calculation of precision and recall like it is done for YOLOv8, as well as it enables us to define thee `mAP100` and `mAP100-10` metrics.
-The latter are computed in the same way as the `mAP50` and `mAP50-95` metrics in bounding-box detection, but instead of measuirng a model's accuracy at different IoU thresholds (see [here](https://docs.ultralytics.com/guides/yolo-performance-metrics/#interpreting-the-output) for a more thorough explanation), the performance is assessed depending on the DoR value.
+The latter are computed in the same way as the `mAP50` and `mAP50-95` metrics in bounding-box detection, but instead of measuirng a model's accuracy at different IoU thresholds (see [here](https://docs.ultralytics.com/guides/yolo-performance-metrics/#interpreting-the-output) for a more thorough explanation), the performance is assessed based on the DoR value.
 It is possible to validate with a DoR threshold and radii that differ from what was used for training.
 To do so, simply pass a floating point value and a dictionary containing a new radius value for each class ID when calling the validation function.
 Assuming that the `model` variable holds a trained POLO model:

 ```